lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 In addition to these views, use the tree view to drill down the asset hierarchy while you view and select desired assets or folders.

-To open the tree view, tap/click the rail selector at upper left and select the **Content tree** from the menu.
+To open the tree view, tap/click the rail selector at upper left and select the **[!UICONTROL Content tree]** from the menu.

 ![](assets/contenttree.png)